halfzebra/create-elm-app/template/README.md

 You can delete or rename the other files.

 You may create subdirectories inside src.

-## Testing
-We recommend using [node-test-runner](https://github.com/rtfeldman/node-test-runner) for testing.

-It is a command line tool, which helps you to start writing unit tests for your Elm code.

 ## Available scripts
 In the project directory you can run: